kamranahmad123/test-Project/README.md

 # 📖 To Do List Project <a name="about-project"></a>

-**To Do List ** allows users to add, update and remove tasks from the list
+**test-Project ** Performs tests on calculator, reverseString, Capitalized and stringLength functions

 ## 🛠 Built With <a name="built-with"></a>